Students into Schools

 What does it involve?

-- Participating in Students into Schools is a great way to give back to the local community by enhancing young peoples education in areas that need it most.
+- Participating in Students into Schools is a great way to give back to the local community by enhancing young people’s education in areas that need it most.
 It is also a great way of seeing new parts of the city and region outside of the student bubble!

 "Seeing the pride the pupils felt when they understood something they previously found challenging was so rewarding!"
 Jade Ward, Theology and Religious Studies module student at Woodkirk School

 "Taking part helped me to gain a place on a Schools Direct PGCE.
 Teachers had a wealth of experience and were able to offer me advice and feedback.
 In the interview, I was able to relax as the classroom environment felt normal" Emily Gavaghan, volunteer at The Co-operative Academy of Leeds